-In September 2017, we entered into an agreement to purchase the business and assets of The Edge Learning Centers Limited, a company in which a managing director of Bain Capital is a director and minority shareholder.
-The Edge Learning Centers Limited is a leading Hong Kong-based admissions consulting company specializing in overseas boarding school and college placement.
-Total consideration under the agreement is approximately HK\$33 million (US\$4.2 million).
+We plan to enter into an agreement to purchase all of the equity interests of a company in which a managing director of Bain Capital is a director and minority shareholder.
+This company is a leading Hong Kong-based admissions consulting company specializing in overseas boarding school and college placement.
+Total consideration under the agreement is expected to be approximately HK\$33 million (US\$4.2 million).
 The acquisition is expected to close during the fourth quarter of 2017, subject to customary closing procedures and conditions.